Last updated: July 3, 2019

-Generally speaking, a push CDN works very much like second server.
-The user, either by hand or through some kind of automated process, uploads content directly to the CDN for hosting and links to it.
+Generally speaking, a push CDN works very much like secondary server.
+The user uploads content directly to the CDN (automatically or manually) and links to it.

 Origin Pull CDNs

-With a pull CDN, the site owner simply leaves the content on their server and and rewrites their URLs to point to the CDN.
-When asked for a specific file, the CDN will first go to the the original server, “pull” the file off of it and serve it.
+With a pull CDN, the site owner leaves the content on their server and and rewrites their URLs to point to the CDN.
+When asked for a specific file, the CDN will first go to the the original server, pull the file and serve it.

 Choosing the Correct CDN